V-Sekai/manuals/decisions/20241014-xr-interface-for-rigging.md

 We aim to develop a prototype interface for editing bone constraints such as position, rotation, twist rotation, and swing rotation on character body bones within an immersive environment.

+Interactivity makes a difference, similar to the feeling of presence and being fully engaged with the editor.
+This greater flow state occurs because you don't have to switch contexts, allowing for continuous interaction and focus.

 ## Proposal Description

 ### Interactive Design Concept